Seattle mayor candidates react to shooting with sorrow, concern, calls for change

-Candidates for Seattle mayor are reacting to the fatal shooting by police of Charleena Lyles. calling it “deeply unjust,” “devastating” and “a tragedy on many levels.”
+Candidates for Seattle mayor are reacting to the fatal shooting by police of Charleena Lyles, calling it “deeply unjust,” “devastating” and “a tragedy on many levels.”

 Candidates for Seattle mayor are reacting to the fatal shooting Sunday by police officers of a 30-year-old woman who had reported an attempted burglary at her home.